 6. Monitor Your Credit

 That way, you can readily spot any new fraudulent accounts and keep track of your progress as you work to get the accounts off of your credit file.
-(You can get some help monitoring your credit by viewing your free credit report summary, updated each month, on Credit.com.)
+(You can get some help monitoring your credit by viewing your free credit report summary, updated every 14 days, on Credit.com.)

 More on Credit Reports & Credit Scores: